-Cluster Construction Impact
+Project Construction Impact

-There are no tall trees that would encourage raptor nesting.
+There are no tall trees on site that would encourage raptor nesting.
 There is no opportunity for ground nesting of raptors such as northern harriers (Circus cyaneus) within site or the buffer zone of the project.
-No osprey (Pandion haliaetus) nests were observed or expected due to the lack nesting opportunity.
+No osprey (Pandion haliaetus) nests were observed or expected due to the lack of nesting opportunity.